soot-oss/soot/README.md

     Options.v().set_process_dir(Arrays.asList(applicationClassPath().split(File.pathSeparator)));
 }

 ```

 ## Use from the Command Line
-To execute Soot using Java 1.9, but analyzing a classpath run:
+To execute Soot using Java 1.9, but analyzing a classpath run, just as before:
+`java -cp soot-trunk-j9.jar soot.Main --process-dir directoryToAnalyse`

+if you want to specify the classpath explicity run:
-`java -cp soot-trunk-j9.jar soot.Main -cp VIRTUAL_FS_FOR_JDK:directoryToAnalyse --process-dir directoryToAnalyse`
+`java -cp soot-trunk-j9.jar soot.Main -cp VIRTUAL_FS_FOR_JDK --process-dir directoryToAnalyse`

 the value `VIRTUAL_FS_FOR_JDK` indicates that Soot should search Java's (>9) virtual filesystem `jrt:/` for classes, too, although Soot is not executed in module mode.

 To load modules and classes in Soot using java 1.8 run: